ahmedkaludi/accelerated-mobile-pages/README.md

 == Changelog ==

+= 1.0.76.13 (16th April 2021) =
+* Improvements: Added an option to preserve original permalinks in mobile redirection #4207
+* Improvements: Added an option to add moderation tool for the Facebook comments #4485
+* Improvements: Added an option to make buttons side by side in the mobile with AMP pagebuilder #4472
+* Improvements: Added an option to add UTM souce parameters in URLs to both related & incontent related posts #4237
+* Improvements: Added Quantcast CMP (consent management platform) support in AMP 4951
+* Fixed: Alt tag not appearing in sticky social sharing icons #4984

 = 1.0.76.12(14th April 2021) =
 * Fixed: Fatal error occuring with the recent update Version 1.0.76.11 #4986